microsoft/SQLExtentions/workshop/solution/README.md

 ## General Overview

-In order to un any of the scripts, you need to have one of the two powershell modules for Azure installed.
+In order to un any of the scripts, you need to have one of the two powershell modules for Azure installed (AzureRM or the Az module).

 This is the AzureRM module [here](https://learn.microsoft.com/en-us/powershell/azure/azurerm/overview?view=azurermps-6.13.0)

 However, the AzureRM is being retired for the Az module which can be found [here:](https://learn.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-9.0.1)

 In the spirit of low-friction, all of these scripts support both formats.
-If AzureRM is not installed, we will attempt to install the Az module and continue on.
+If AzureRM is installed, we will use it, if not, we will attempt to install the newer Az module and continue on.

 For more information on the module retirement, see this [link](https://learn.microsoft.com/en-us/powershell/azure/migrate-from-azurerm-to-az?view=azps-9.0.1)